olfuerniss/byrthdays/README.md

 # byrthdays

 ## About
-Command line tool for macOS to to list people with birthdays from your contacts.
+Command line tool for macOS to list people with birthdays from your contacts either human readable or as JSON / XML / CSV.

 ## Install